nuxt/website-v2/content/en/api/configuration-generate.md

 <div class="Alert Alert-blue">

-As of Nuxt v2.13 there is a crawler installed that will now crawl your link tags and generate your routes when using the command `nuxt export` based on those links.
+As of Nuxt v2.13 there is a crawler installed that will crawl your link tags and generate your routes when running `nuxt generate`.

+If have unlinked pages (such as secret pages) and you would like these to also be generated then you can use the `generate.routes` property.

 </div>

 <div class="Alert Alert--orange">

-**Warning:** If you using Nuxt >= v2.13 and have pages that have no links such as secret pages and you would like these to also be generated then you can use the `generate.routes` property.

-**Warning:** dynamic routes are ignored by the `generate` command when using Nuxt <= v2.12
+Dynamic routes are ignored by the `generate` command when using `Nuxt <= v2.12`

 </div>